ShayokhShorfuddin/Empty/README.md

 ```python
 ^empty mpt. empty empt
 ```
 1. Notice that there are more than 1 keyword.
-Length of 'empty' = 5 and 'mpt' = 3
+Length of 'empty' = 5 and 'mpt' = 3.
+So 5 + 3 = 8 (h).
+And the ^ at the beginning to Uppercase the 'h'.
-2. The second keyword is just an empty space.
-Whitespace is technically 'empty'.
-Whitespace referes to the alphabetic position 1 (a).
-3. FInally, the third keyword is `mt` with a length of 2, refering to position 2 (b).
+2. In the second part, length of 'empty' = 5 and 'empt' = 4.
+So 5 + 3 = 9 (i).